(C) Joachim Bergauer

 University of Salzburg

-Thesis: Cooperative In-Vehicle Intelligent Agents in Automated Driving
+Thesis: Cooperative In-Vehicle Intelligent Agents in Level 4 Automation

 Supervised by Alexander Meschtscherjakov and Manfred Tscheligi